A phrase I’ve been using in talks recently:

 Why is this teaching relevant here?
 First, observe a commonality: both economics and Buddhism takes unsatisfied ‘wants’ (or ‘cravings’) as a source of unhappiness.
 But how do go about solving this problem?
 Here economics and Buddhism part ways, and rather dramatically, with the Four Noble Truths presenting a path to the achievement of well-being which is almost diametrically opposite to that advocated by economics.

-Put starkly: economic thought directs our energy efforts to satisfying our wants taking them as given while Buddhism directs those self-same energies to altering our wants, and views most attempts to satisfy them by obtaining ever more ‘things’ as inevitably doomed to failure — in fact, actively counter-productive as more ‘wants’ are generated by the very process of satisfaction.
+Put starkly: economic thought directs our energy and efforts to satisfying our wants / cravings, taking them as given, while Buddhism directs those self-same energies to altering our wants, and views most attempts to satisfy them by obtaining ever more ‘things’ as inevitably doomed to failure — in fact, actively counter-productive as more ‘cravings’ are generated by the very process of satisfaction (and attempting to satisfy them takes up our time and energy).